nmwalsh/rekognition-101/README.md

 ## Finished

 Congrats!
-You just signed up for an account, setup proper `IAM` credentials, created your own `Amazon S3` bucket, uploaded an image to `S3`, and executed Python code that calls the `Amazon Rekognition` Service to detect the labels within your image.
+You just signed up for an AWS account, setup proper `IAM` credentials, created your own `Amazon S3` bucket, uploaded an image to `S3`, and executed Python code that calls the `Amazon Rekognition` Service to detect the labels within your image.

 If you enjoyed this workshop, the experience for getting started with our other AI services is nearly identical!
 To get hands on and try them out, check out [these demoes here!](https://ai-service-demos.go-aws.com/)